-Shown in Table 3 are the Poisson regression results predicting the number of acquisitions made by the firm and the Tobit regression results predicting value of acquisitions.
-Models 1 and 4 include the control variables only, several of which were significant, as expected.
-The two firm-level variables-firm size and net income-were positively related to both the number of acquisitions a firm makes and the value of those acquisitions.
-CEO change was negative and significant in regressions predicting number of acquisitions, but not for predicting value of acquisitions.
+significant in regressions predicting number of acquisitions but not for predicting value of acquisitions.
 Options held was positively related to the number of acquisitions and value of acquisitions in all models.
-The control for restricted stock held was negative and significant when predicting number of acquisitions, while options granted was positive and significant when predicting value of acquisitions.
+The control for restricted stock held was negative and significant when predicting number of acquisitions while the options granted was positive and significant when predicting value of acquisitions.
 Finally, prior acquisition experience was a significant predictor of both dependent variables.